Georgia sets execution for man convicted of killing 2 people

 ATLANTA (AP) - A Georgia man convicted of killing his ex-wife and her boyfriend more than 20 years ago is set to executed later this month.

 Donnie Cleveland Lance, 66, is scheduled to die Jan.
 29 at the state prison in Jackson, state Attorney General Chris Carr and Department of Corrections Commissioner Timothy Ward announced Friday.
-Lance was convicted and sentenced to death in the November 1997 killings of Sabrina “Joy” Lance and Dwight “Butch” Wood Jr.
+Lance was convicted and sentenced to death in the November 1997 killings of Sabrina “Joy” Lance and Dwight “Butch” Wood Jr. in Jackson County, about 60 miles northeast of Atlanta.

 Lance has exhausted his standard appeals and the U.S. Supreme Court declined last year to hear his case, though three justices dissented.